+CLASS NOTES ON MATTHEW -- Appendix number one.
 DID MARY HAVE OTHER CHILDREN?

 In seeking to exalt Mary above the place of honor given to her in the Bible, it has been widely taught that she never lived with Joseph in a normal family relationship, but remained a perpetual virgin.
 The passages in the Gospels that mention Christ's "brethren" are explained as referring merely to His "relatives."
-John the Baptist was a "relative" of Christ (Luke 1:36) yet he is never referred to as Christ's "brother."
+John the Baptist was a "relative" of Christ (a second cousin through His mother -- Luke 1:36) yet he is never referred to as Christ's "brother."